CodeSpaceHQ/MENGEL/README.md

 ###### Miscellaneous
 - We are using https://www.zenhub.com/ for project management.
 - We are using https://studio.azureml.net/ for initial data analysis and some machine learning.
+- Our Google Drive with our other documents can be viewed here: https://drive.google.com/drive/folders/0B_C34Fpc9Zf_TDlRUDhlZ0c3WVE?usp=sharing